If Expressions

 }

-If the condition evaluates to true, the then-branch is evaluated and the if expression evaluates to the then-branch's value; otherwise the else-branch (if present) is evaluated and the if expression evaluates to its value.
-When no else-branch is present, the if expression evaluates to ().
+The condition is evaluated first.
+If it evaluates to true, the then-branch is evaluated and the if expression evaluates to the then-branch's value; otherwise the else-branch is evaluated and the if expression evaluates to the else-branch's value (core calculus docs/formal/01-core-calculus.md §6.6, rules (D-If-T)/(D-If-F)).

 fn main() -> i32 {